 The Fund has exposure to interest rate risk which arises in relation to cash at bank and indirectly from investments.
 Cash at bank includes an amount of cash held for operational purposes and interest rate risk on this balance is considered to be low.
-Investments, as represented by the investments held with UBS and Schroders, have significant exposure to interest rate risk but are classified as non-interest bearing as the revenue generated from these investments is derived from variations in unit prices rather than directly from movements in interest rates.
-Unit prices, which are used to value the investments, however may be impacted by interest rate variations.
-Interest rate risk is managed through diversifying the total investment portfolio between two professional investment portfolio managers as shown above and the regular performance monitoring of both investments by the Board of SEGC.
+Investments, represented by holdings in UBS and Schroders, have significant exposure to interest rate risk but are classified as non-interest bearing as the revenue generated from these investments is derived from variations in unit prices rather than directly from movements in interest rates.
+Unit prices, which are used to value the investments, may however be impacted by interest rate variations.

+Interest rate risk is managed through diversifying the total investment portfolio between two professional investment portfolio managers as shown above and regular performance monitoring of both investments by the Board of SEGC.
 The UBS Cash Plus Fund includes investments in cash or cash-like products.
 The Schroders Real Return Fund includes exposure to cash, domestic fixed interest, inflation linked securities, higher yielding credit, mortgage & floating rate credit, emerging market debt and global fixed income, and other securities that are exposed to interest rate risk.